ClinicalCardiovascEngGroup/SSM/README.md

 ----------------------------------------------------------------------------------------
 Note for beginners: before you start please read the code and folder structure below:

-This is **an overview of the folders structure** created by the SSM code:
+This is **an overview structure of the folders** created by the SSM code during a run:

 ![Folders architecture](https://github.com/ClinicalCardiovascEngGroup/SSM/blob/master/GPA_IterationFolders.png)